krigjo25/Console-Mario-py/README.md

 The application was implemented as a CS50x assignment.<br>
 Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.

+A demo of the application can be watched at [CS50x Homepage : Problem Set 6 (Version 1)](https://cs50.harvard.edu/x/2024/psets/6/mario/less/)
-A demo of the application can be watched at [At CS50x Homepage (Version 2)](https://cs50.harvard.edu/x/2024/psets/6/mario/more/)
+A demo of the application can be watched at [CS50x Homepage : Problem Set 6 (Version 2)](https://cs50.harvard.edu/x/2024/psets/6/mario/more/)

 ## Installation
 1. Clone the repository: